Utah police: Boy accused in killing 4 not coo... | Taiwan News

 It appears to be the largest mass shooting in Utah since 2007, when a shotgun-wielding gunman killed five people and himself at Trolley Square mall in Salt Lake City.

-Tooele County School District officials planned to offer counseling to students when they return to school on Tuesday.
-C ounselors will also be at the city library for anyone else in the community who needs to talk about the killings, Grantsville Mayor Brent Marshall said.
+Tooele County School District officials will offer counseling to students this week.
+Counselors will also be at the city library for anyone else in the community who needs to talk about the killings, Grantsville Mayor Brent Marshall said.